 Our balance sheet includes an amount designated as "goodwill" that represents a portion of our assets and our stockholders' equity.
 Goodwill arises when an acquirer pays more for a business than the fair value of the tangible and separately measurable intangible net assets.
-In accordance with accounting guidance, the amortization of goodwill has been replaced with an "impairment test" which requires that we compare the fair value of goodwill to its book value at least annually and more frequently if circumstances indicate a possible impairment.
-If we determine at any time in the future that the book value of goodwill is higher than fair value then the difference must be written-off, which could materially and adversely affect our reported profitability.
+In accordance with accounting guidance, goodwill is tested for impairment at least annually and more frequently if circumstances indicate a possible impairment.
+If we determine at any time in the future that the book value of goodwill is higher than fair value then the difference must be written off, which could materially and adversely affect our reported profitability.